azagoruyko/skeleposer/README.md

 Actually the whole facial rig can be just as simple as a sequence of poses and correctives.<br>
 Skeleposer can be transferred into another character as the topology doesn't matter and initial bones positions can easily be adjusted without breaking the system.

+## Correctives
+All corrective poses must be placed below other poses.
+This is a requirement as corrective poses work like patches.

 ## How to run
 ### Compile C++ plugin